-When drafting the deliver of scope, you need to demonstrate you have the experience, know how and knowledge to deliver.
-You must provide all the necessary information required in the company overview, clearly articulate the experience and qualifications of your key personnel, and ensure ensure you have the appropriate reporting methodologies in place as government institutions often require continous updates on the progress of their tendered projects.
+When drafting the deliver of scope, you need to demonstrate you have the experience, know-how and knowledge to deliver.
+You must provide all the necessary information required in the company overview, clearly articulate the experience and qualifications of your key personnel, and ensure you have the appropriate reporting methodologies in place as government institutions often require continuous updates on the progress of their tendered projects.

 Policies and Statements

-You will need to confirm that you are in agreement with all relevant policies and statements that federal, state and local government tenders often enforce.
-Where compliance is not possible, you must be able to provide a reason or alternative clause that addresses the issue.
+You will need to confirm that you are in agreement with all relevant policies and statements that federal, state, and local government tenders often enforce.
+Where compliance is not possible, you must be able to provide a reason or an alternative clause that addresses the issue.